 Name: Class and Year group:

 D.O.B: Medical conditions/Diagnosed needs:

-Plan start date:
+Plan start date: ,

 Date of next review:

+Date of flext review.

 Staff working with pupil:

 Skills and Talents: Achievements:

+Library Dialikaa

 Likes: Dislikes:

 Challenging behaviour - what it looks like Targets - what are we working towards and

 and what are the triggers if known? how do we get there?

-Aim of IBP: Summary of recent intervention and

-support:
+and what are the triggers it known: 110 W GO WE BECKITCIE.

-Support strategies (use prior knowledge) How do we diffuse the situation?
-Include:

-o What to do and what not to do

-o Phrases to use

-o Calming techniques
+Aim of IBP: Summary of recent intervention and AIM OF IBP: Summary of recent intervention and support: Support strategies (use prior knowledge) How do we diffuse the situation?
+Include: o What to do and what not to do o Phrases to use o Calming techniques At what stage should another member of staff be informed?

-·

-At what stage should another member of staff be informed?
 Who should this be?

-Support after an incident (use prior knowledge)

-How do we support 'Repair'?
+Support after an incident (use prior knowledge) How do we support 'Repair'?
+School view: Pupil view: Parent/carer view: Other: Agreement: Staff name: Parent name: Parent signature: Staff signature: Date

-now do we support Repair !

-School view: Pupil view:

-School view. rupii view.

-Parent/carer view: Other:

-raienty carer view.
-Other.

-Agreement: Staff name:

-7.6.

-Parent name: Staff signature:

-Date

-Parent signature:

-Date:

-Headteacher signature:
+Date: Headteacher signature: Date:

-Date:

-100 5 1 11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

 IBP Evaluation - how effective is it?

-Any further steps needed to improve

-provision?
-Any other information?
+Any further steps needed provision?
+Any other informat

-provision: Any other information:
+provision: Any other informati .1011:

-·

 IBP Interim Review

-Name: Class and year group:
+Name: Name: Class and year group:

-, , ,
+,

-Data A 4 4 - 1 - 1 AI:

 Date: Attendees: Apologies:

 Summary of Discussion:

-Summary of Discussion.

-Progress towards targets and review of pastoral support:
+Progress towards targets and review of pasto ral support:

-8

-Agree now targets and support if panded.

 Agree new targets and support if needed: